Tavist NightTime Allergy Side Effects

 Generic Name: diphenhydramine / pseudoephedrine

-Note: This document contains side effect information about diphenhydramine / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Tavist NightTime Allergy.
+Note: This page contains side effects data for the generic drug diphenhydramine / pseudoephedrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Tavist NightTime Allergy.

 For the Consumer

 Applies to diphenhydramine / pseudoephedrine: liquid, sustained-release tablets, tablets